 Why Restoration Matters

 Many of us feel we can justify rest if we think we’ll be more productive and effective.
-After all, research suggests that we not only get more done when we get enough rest but we’re also more creative, strategic, and precise.
+After all, research suggests that we not only get more done when we get enough rest, but we’re also more creative, strategic, and precise.

-But resting on the weekend is about more than just getting lots done and improving our performance, says Onstad.
+Yet resting on the weekend is about more than just getting lots done and improving our performance, says Onstad.
 “It’s about our humanity.”

 She argues that it’s time to rethink the meaning of leisure.
 “Making sure people have time to come together to break our social isolation and build lasting bonds is a real investment in our own personal futures and in the future of society,” she says.
 “It is a question of what kind of world you want to live in.
 Hopefully, the answer is a world where we’re taking care of each other.
 And we can’t do that if we’re always working.”

 The mindset change required to reclaim our weekends for pleasure and leisure is worth it.
 “Kids see how work is the axis around which our whole society and our families are organized.
 They get the message that they need to be productive and active — all the time,” says Onstad.
 And that doesn’t give them the rest and play they need.